 CERTIFIED PROFESSIONAL INSURANCE AGENT - CPIA

-The AIMS Society's Certified Professional Insurance Agents (CPIA) Designation is first-of-its kind, hands-on, How-to training.
-To earn the CPIA designation, candidates are required to participate in a series of three, one-day Insurance Success Seminars.
-These Seminars are designed to enhance the ability of producers, sales support staff and company personnel to efficiently create and distribute effective insurance programs.
+The AIMS Society's Certified Professional Insurance Agents (CPIA) Designation is first-of-its kind, hands-on, how-to training.
+To earn the CPIA designation, candidates must participate in a series of three, one-day Insurance Success Seminars.
+These seminars are designed to enhance the ability of producers, sales support staff and company personnel to efficiently create and distribute effective insurance programs.
 Participants leave with ideas that will produce increased sales results immediately.
-In fact, The Insurance Success Seminars are guaranteed: Implement the principles covered in these sessions and experience a 20% increase in personal production within six months, or your registration fee will be refunded.

 NO EXAM IS REQUIRED for the CPIA designation!

-CPIA 1 - Position for Success - Course objectives: focus on internal and external factors affecting the development of effective business development plans.
-Discuss review of the state of the insurance marketplace; analysis of competitive pressures; necessary insurance carrier underwriting criteria; and consumer expectations and understanding.
-Approved for 7 hours CE including 1 hr. ethics
+CPIA 1 - Position for Success - Course objectives: focus on internal and external factors affecting the creation of effective business development goals.
+Discussions in CPIA 1 include the following: current state of the insurance marketplace; competitive pressures; insurance carrier underwriting criteria; and consumer expectations.

-To update a CPIA designation, attend one of the 3 core seminars (CPIA 1, 2, or 3), a PRO-to-PRO Executive Retreat, a Regional Sales & Marketing Training Event, one of the Advanced Insurance Success Seminars, or an AIIA-CPIA approved education class– every other year.
+To update a CPIA designation, attend one of the 3 core seminars (CPIA 1, 2, or 3), a Regional Sales & Marketing Training Event, one of the Advanced Insurance Success Seminars, or an AIIA-CPIA approved education class every year.
 The update must be fulfilled by the last day of the month during which your designation requirements were completed.